MathieuFortune/mathieufortune.github.io/about.md

 ### i18n Ready project
 {: .no-marg-bot }

+_In order to prepare 1001pharmacies's website to be i18n ready, I worked on twig templates and translation files on Symfony 2.
+I also use this project to move the pages responsive ready_

 * Develop an i18n ready functionnality on Symfony 2
 * Web pages templates overhaul